PgeePow/RO-WEB/docs/cute-pet.md

 - Deviruchi 😈 → +1 STR
 - Baphomet Jr. ⚔️ → +1 AGI

-> **Note:** Effects depend on the server’s configuration.
-Check in-game or with the GM team for ValkariaRO’s specific pet bonuses.
+> **Note:** Effect is mostly following official stats.
+Any adjustment on pet stats will be posted below.

 ---